Landscaping with Hydrangeas is popular due to its captivating display of beautiful flowers and foliage for a long time. Here’re 18 ways to do this!

 You can create beautiful container arrangements by growing hydrangeas with other plants with similar growing requirements, just like the blue pot above, consisting of hydrangea, alyssum, and dichondra.

 Beautiful and colorful!
 Grow hydrangeas near the walls or boundaries of your garden.
-Hydrangeas come in cool colors and cool colors when used near the boundaries, borders and walls, create an illusion of enlarged space.
+Hydrangeas come in cool colors, and cool colors, when used near the boundaries, borders, and walls, create an illusion of enlarged space.

 Grow hydrangeas closer to your garden’s fencing to hide the ugly and boring appearance.
 You can also grow climbing hydrangea, although it is a slow grower but grows similar to other climbers.

-You don’t need a garden to grow hydrangeas, you can keep it alone in a spot where it will receive full sun but shade in the afternoon to create a lovely display.
+You don’t need a garden to grow hydrangeas.
+You can keep it alone in a spot where it will receive full sun but shade in the afternoon to create a lovely display.

 Hydrangeas are slightly difficult to grow in hanging baskets, but nothing is impossible.
-In hanging baskets they look enchanting and resemble a colorful chandelier.
+In hanging baskets, they look enchanting and resemble a colorful chandelier.

-White hydrangeas looking serene and complementing the simplicity of this front garden.
 Hydrangeas look elegant and attractive in garden borders and add charm in summer.
 You can also grow them in partial shade under the slight shadow of a tree.

 Do a Japanese garden like set up with stone, pebbles, and bamboo mats and grow hydrangeas there as hydrangeas are native to oriental countries, it is a good idea to use this plant in a Japanese garden.